 Licensing and certification organizations

 Many healthcare professions are regulated in Ontario.
 To work in those careers, one must be licensed, with a certificate of registration from a respective regulatory college (e.g., The College of Physicians and Surgeons of Ontario or the College of Nurses of Ontario).
-A comprehensive list of regulated health-care professions is available at the settlement.org website.
+A comprehensive list of regulated health-care professions is available on the Ministry of Health Ministry of Long-Term Care websites.
+Listed professions are:

 The HealthForceOntario website is an excellent resource for internationally-trained health-care professionals.
 For each of the regulated professions, it provides links to the appropriate licensing body and other related professional associations, as well as a job bank specific to the health-care sector.
 The website also provides information about HeathForceOntario’s Access Centre for Internationally Educated Health Professionals (IEHPs), which has the goal of helping IEHPs achieve employment through training and licensure.

 Some occupations within the health-care sector are not regulated, but certification or graduation from an approved program may be required.
-Examples include
+These include: